rtrouton/profiles/EnableFullDiskAccessforSSH/README.md

 It manages the following settings:

-* Enables the `Allow full disk access for remote users` checkbox in the `Remote Login` settings in the Sharing preference page
+* Enables the `Allow full disk access for remote users` checkbox in the `Remote Login` settings in the System Preference's Sharing preference pane
 * Enables full disk access for `/usr/libexec/sshd-keygen-wrapper`

 ![](readme_images/EnableFullDiskAccessforSSH.png)